HIIT Conditioning: Planning Strategies – Part 1

-This is a sequel to the HIT Conditioning article series, called Planning Strategies, which consists out of two parts
+This is a sequel to the HIIT Conditioning article series, called Planning Strategies, which consists out of two parts

 In the first part, among other topics, I will focus on introduction to the Planning Strategies, Heuristics and Uncertainty, as well as the three types of analysis: Phenomenological analysis, Mechanistic (or Performance) analysis and Physiological analysis.